 The Community Mixed Use Nodes on the west side of Guelph (eg Elmira Paisley Node and Silver Creek Parkway Node) are strategic growth areas and provide considerable opportunity to accommodate residential and employment growth.
 It is important that the City not only look at the area within the "Node" but also the surrounding lands.
 There are a variety of land parcels within and near the Nodes, some of which are vacant, that are designated medium density.
 The City should consider greater density on these lands.
 There are limited opportunities for the City to accommodate the levels of intensification identified in the technical reports.
 The City needs to take advantage of intensification sites that are not yet developed and are in locations that would provide appropriate transition to existing low density neighbourhoods.
-The west side Community Mixed Use Nodes provide opportunities for development in concert with planned transit and potential future higher order transit.
+The west side Community Mixed Use Nodes provide opportunity for accommodating considerable growth (at least 7,500 future pop) and also provide opportunities for development in concert with planned transit and potential future higher order transit.
 Comprehensive planning to these areas now also minimizes site specific applications in the future and better ensures compatibility with existing surrounding development.

 More flexibility is needed in the commercial land use policies within the Nodes.
 The current policies and regulations work against achievement of mixed use and residential intensification in particular.
-Given the level of intensification needed to accommodate future growth, the City will have to be relatively aggressive in applying a permissive land use framework that will allow for and encourage considerable density (and height) in the Community Mixed Use Nodes and other places that are located such that benefits of density, such as transit efficiency, are maximized.
+Given the level of intensification needed to accommodate future growth, the City will have to be relatively aggressive in applying a permissive land use framework that will allow for and encourage considerable density (and height) in the Community Mixed Use Nodes and other places that are located such that the impacts of height and density on existing low rise neighbourhoods are minimized and the benefits of density, such as transit efficiency, are maximized.
 We recommend that potential growth management options fully explore the maximum potential of the Community Mixed Use Nodes.